 What Went Wrong Between Kanye West And Donald Trump?
-As He Deletes His Tweets

 — Bad Hambres (@BadHambres) February 3, 2017

-Right after the meeting as Mr. West Left Trump Tower, the then president-elect stated told some of the press members present that they had been friends for a long time.
+Right after the meeting, as Mr. West left Trump Tower, the then president-elect told some of the press members present that they had been friends for a long time.
 The announcement came as a surprise considering that Trump did not have the best of attitudes towards Kanye’s wife Kim Kardashian in the past.

 Though Mr. West deleted his tweets that expressed support for Trump, he has not revealed the reasons behind the decision.
 However, his action has launched all manner of speculation regarding his action.
 Of course, the first question is whether he finally decided to join the rest of his friends on the non-Trump supporters bandwagon.

-“I feel it is important to have a direct line of communication with our future President if we truly want change,”wrote Kanye in another tweet.
+“I feel it is important to have a direct line of communication with our future President if we truly want change,” wrote Kanye in another tweet.

 Kanye’s political stand has been very questionable lately following various Trump policies with the main focus being on immigration.
 Last week further questions arose after West produced an anti-Trump track called “Propaganda” by hip-hop artist King Myers.
 The track campaigns for an impeachment of Trump and has been considered the official anti-Trump anthem.
 The fact that the track was produced by West’s label raised questions about Kanye’s thoughts about the newly elected president.

-It is possible that Trump’s initial reason for getting close to Trump was because he was worried about Chicago which is his home state.
+It is possible that Kanye’s initial reason for getting close to Trump was because he was worried about Chicago which is his home city.
 Despite the speculation, the two sides have not commented on the matter, thus meaning that nothing can be confirmed so far.
-However, the fact that Kanye deleted his tweets about Trump means that something has changed and it should not be long until details come out.
+However, the fact that Kanye deleted his tweets about Trump probably means that something has changed and it should not be long until details come out.

 [Featured Image by Drew Angerer/Getty Images]